zhiweigu2000/Job-finding/Product Sense.md

 Countermetric:

-- # of reported listings
+- number of reported listings

-- # of returned items or unmarked sold, # of no replies to buyers
+- number of returned items or unmarked sold, number of no replies to buyers

 ---